-The CAB Client SHALL use the <response> element of the corresponding <contact-share> element of the CAB Feature Handler Document[CAB XDMS] to indicate the status of the Contact Share request to the CAB User, with the following clarifications:
+The CAB Client SHALL use the <response> element of the corresponding <contact-share> element of the CAB Feature Handler Document [CAB 1.1 XDMS] to indicate the status of the Contact Share request to the CAB User, with the following clarifications:

-SHALL use either subscription operation or polling mechanism using document management operations following the rules and procedures specified in section 6.1 “Procedures at the XDMC and the XDM Agent” of [OMA XDM Core] to obtain the <response> element of the CAB Feature Handler Document [CAB XDMS].
+SHALL use either subscription operation or polling mechanism using document management operations following the rules and procedures specified in section 6.1 “Procedures at the XDMC and the XDM Agent” of [XDM Core] to obtain the <response> element of the CAB Feature Handler Document [CAB 1.1 XDMS].

 SHALL use <contact-share> “id” attribute that is associated with the corresponding Contact Share request.